-What is freedom?
-It is the ability to make choices.
+Freedom is the ability to make choices.
 Slaves don’t get to choose.
 They do as directed by their masters.

 When we are made new creations in the power of Jesus, it gives us a new capacity to choose.
-We are no longer slaves of our flesh.
+We are no longer slaves to our flesh.
 We have the power to chart a godly path.
 We have the power to choose.

 And our choice is binary.
 We can either choose to indulge the flesh, as before, or we can choose to humbly love others.
 We can now walk in the Spirit or we can continue to walk in the flesh.
 There is no third option offered.